2024 OFFICIAL RULES

 Trolling with the aid of combustion or electric motors is not permitted.
 Only artificial lures may be used.
 No live bait or prepared bait permitted with the exception of pork rinds.
 Liquid fish attractants are allowed.
 Only one (1) rod may be used at any one time by each angler.
 Other rods may be in the boat and ready for use, however, every cast and retrieve must be completed before another cast is made.
 Rods may not exceed nine feet in length.
 The use of underwater cameras is allowed during practice periods.
 They are not allowed during competition.
 No SCUBA diving or snorkeling allowed 30 days prior to the event.
 Use of a CB or VHF marine band radio, cellular phone, or any electronic communication device for the purpose of locating or catching bass during tournament hours is strictly prohibited.
 Aforementioned devices may be used for emergency purposes only.
 Nets may not have a handle longer than seven (7) feet.

 In the case of a breakdown on the water, the fishing partners may accept assistance in the form of a tow from or a return ride with any other boat on the waters.
 While in tow or riding, those contestants accepting assistance are not permitted to continue fishing.
 However, other contestants, if rendering assistance, may continue fishing.
 Should one of the contestants decide to stay with the troubled craft, he may send his catch with his partner to the weigh-in.
 The contestant choosing to remain behind may not continue to fish.
 Contestants with fish to be taken to the weigh-in may only be transported via another tournament contestant’s boat or a method approved by the Tournament officials.
 In the event that contestants need to change boats during a tournament, a NewJen official must witness the exchange of fish from one boat to the next following a live well inspection of the new boat to be used.
+An angler is permitted to exit the boat for a bathroom break.
+The remaining angler IS NOT ALLOWED TO FISH until both anglers are back on the boat.
+At no time can anything other than toiletries be transported on or off the boat.

 Final standings in any event will be determined by the heaviest cumulative weight for the prescribed tournament period.
 The cumulative total will reflect actual weight of fish caught, less assessed penalties, if any.
 Tie breakers will be determined in the following manner, in this order: 1.
 Big Fish, 2.
 Number of fish, 3.
 Coin toss.
 Any team may ask for one re-weigh of their own fish prior to taking back possession of fish from weighmaster.
 Regardless of the outcome, the re-weigh will become the official tournament weight.